CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Experimental Results

 \subsection{Evaluation of the SAP Loss}

 In this experiment, we justify the effectiveness of the SAP loss.
-Utilizing the SAP loss requires pre-training an encoder-decoder model that transforms the instance representations in CPP-Net to other types of representations (as described in Section \ref{sec:saploss}).
+Utilizing the SAP loss requires training an encoder-decoder model that transforms the instance representations in CPP-Net to other types of representations (as described in Section \ref{sec:saploss}).
 Accordingly, we evaluate the following three types of representation strategies for the SAP loss.
 The first strategy is boundary-based, in that it predicts both semantic segmentation masks and instance boundaries \cite{dcan, bes-net, cia-net}; the second strategy is bounding box-based, in that it regresses both the coordinates of nucleus centroids and bounding box positions for each pixel inside one instance \cite{spa-net}.
 The third strategy predicts both the above mentioned representations.
 For simplicity, these three strategies are denoted as `seg \& bnd', `bbox', and `both' in Table \ref{tab:iap_loss}.

 In Table \ref{tab:iap_loss}, we first show the performance of CPP-Net without using the SAP loss.
 On both datasets, the SAP loss promotes performance in terms of mean AP.
-Specifically, the SAP loss improves the mean AP by $0.85\%$ on DSB2018 and $0.47\%$ on BBBC006.
-Furthermore, it is also clear that the improvement is mainly from APs under high IoU thresholds: for example, $1.39\%$, $1.23\%$, $1.41\%$, $1.68\%$, and $1.05\%$ improvements on $AP_{0.7:0.05:0.9}$ on DSB2018.
+Specifically, the SAP loss improves the mean AP by $0.90\%$, the AJI score by $0.31\%$, and the PQ score by $0.59\%$ on DSB2018.
+It improves the mean AP by $0.50\%$, the AJI score by $0.35\%$, and the PQ score by $0.34\%$ on BBBC006v1.
+Furthermore, it is also clear that the improvement is mainly from APs under high IoU thresholds: for example, $1.96\%$ improvements on $AP_{0.9}$ on DSB2018 and $1.32\%$ improvements on $AP_{0.9}$ on BBBC006v1.
 For APs with lower IoU values, SAP loss does not introduce significant performance promotion.
 From this phenomenon, we can conclude that the SAP loss primarily penalizes the prediction error in nucleus shape, rather than the localization or detection errors.

 We also train the CPP-Net with another variant of the SAP loss, in which the encoder-decoder model is trained to reconstruct its input representations, i.e., the ground-truth centroid probability and pixel-to-boundary distance maps.
 The results of CPP-Net trained with this variant are denoted as `recons.' in Table \ref{tab:iap_loss}.
 The results show that the proposed SAP loss achieves better performance than this variant.
 The advantage achieved by our proposed SAP loss can be attributed to the transformation between different representation strategies.
 Through the use of this transformation task, the encoder-decoder model is forced to extract essential information related to the nucleus shape.
 By contrast, the `recons.' variant is likely to only memorize the input information.
 Accordingly, our proposed SAP loss achieves better overall performance than all other three variants.
 In the following, we adopt our proposed SAP loss to train CPP-Net.